nmeri17/suphle-docs/src/docs/v1/events/index.md

 Local events are decoupled from the concrete that emits them.
 This makes it safe to listen to an interface or super class
 /// Example

+Setting a handler that implements Repository will get wrapped for you and behave as if the service was injected directly and wrapped with that proxy
+// example